 The Rule in One Minute

-Leaving Singapore by land?
-Your fuel tank must be at least three-quarters full or you risk a fine, prosecution, and being turned back at the checkpoint.
-This rule is enforced by Singapore Customs at both Woodlands and Tuas.
+Leaving Singapore by land in a Singapore-registered vehicle?
+Your fuel tank must be at least three-quarters full or you risk a composition sum, prosecution, and being turned back at the checkpoint.
+This rule is enforced at both Woodlands and Tuas.

 What Fuel Types Are Covered?